sategie/Taste-of-Naija/README.md

 - Special thanks go to my mentor Brian Macharia who gave me useful tips and improvement areas to enable me complete the project.

-- Last but not least, I would like to thank the Code Institute communitiy on Slack for helping me out whenever I had HTML/CSS related questions.
+- Last but not least, I would like to thank the Code Institute community on Slack for helping me out whenever I had HTML/CSS related questions.